lammps/lammps/doc/src/compute_rattlers.rst

 Define a compute that identifies rattlers in a system.
 Rattlers are identified using an interative approach.
 The coordination number of all atoms is first calculated.
-The *type* and *radius* settings are used to select whether interactions cutoffs are determined by atom types or by the sum of atomic radii (atom style sphere), respectively.
+The *type* and *radius* settings are used to select whether interaction cutoffs are determined by atom types or by the sum of atomic radii (atom style sphere), respectively.
 Rattlers are then identified as particles with a coordination number less than *zmin* and are removed from consideration.
-A coordination number is then recalaculated, excluding previously identified rattlers, to identify new rattlers.
-This process is looped, up to a maximum of *ntries*, until no new rattlers are identified and the remaining atoms form a stable network of contacts.
+Atomic coordination numbers are then recalculated, excluding previously identified rattlers, to identify a new set of rattlers.
+This process is iterated, up to a maximum of *ntries*, until no new rattlers are identified and the remaining atoms form a stable network of contacts.